JerryI/wljs-reactcells/README.md

     ...
 ```

 ### Styles/CSS
-It is up to a user, how to stylize the cells.
-WLJS cells is using TailwindCSS for styling, therefore most of classes are reusable utility classes
+It is up to the user to decide how to style the cells.
+WLJS cells use TailwindCSS for styling, so most of the classes are reusable utility classes.

-Here is some base styles used on the official blog page
+Here are some basic styles used on the official blog page:

-*If you are using Tailwind, please, remove all utility classes*
+*If you are using Tailwind, please remove all utility classes.*
 <details>

 ```css